-Restoration To Begin With Remnant In America In our previous article (Herald, Jan 2, 1937) the coming of a branch of Jrseph, the son of Israel, to America, 600 B.C., was pointed out.
-This branch soon divided, one faction called Lamanites rebelling against God and the gosepl, and becoming most wicked and corrupt, and cursed with a darkened skin; the other called Nephites wavered between high and low degrees of righteousness until the fourth century A.D. when by dissentions and wars they were destroyed as a separate people.
+In our previous article (The Saints Herald, January 2, 1937) the coming of a branch of Joseph, the son of Israel, to America in 600 B.C., was pointed out.
+This branch soon divided, one faction called Lamanites rebelling against God and the gospel, and becoming most wicked and corrupt, and cursed with a darkened skin; the other called Nephites wavered between high and low degrees of righteousness until the fourth century A.D. when by dissentions and wars they were destroyed as a separate people.
 Both became one.
-They continued in a state of unbelief and idolatry until discovered by Columbus, and are known as the Indian races of America today.
-Numerous prophecies point to their restoration to God in the latter days,
+They continued in a sate of unbelief and idolatry until discovered by Columbus, and are known as the Indian races of America today.
+Numerous prophecies point to their restoration to God in the latter days.

-In a perable of an olive tree Zenos outlines the history of Israel.
+In a parable of an olive tree Zenos outlines the history of Israel.
 When the tree began to decay the Lord took branches and planted them in distant parts of the earth.
 The third and last planting is readily recognized as applying to this branch in America.
-But in the last days after all the branches had become corrupted, and the Lord sought to save them by regrafting them onto the original stock, he said to his servant, "Graft in the branches; begin at the last, that they may be first."
-(Jacob 3:1#27).
+But in the last days after all the branches had become corrupted, and the Lord sought to save them by re-grafting them onto the original stock, he said to his servant, "Graft in the branches; begin at the last, that they may be first..."
+(Jacob 3:127).
 This statement showing that the branch in America will be the first of Israel to be restored to the ancient covenant in the last days is supported by many others.

-Jacob prophesied to his son Joseph in reference to his posterity: "For thou shalt be a light unto my people, to deliver them, when they are altogether bowed down under sin," (Gen. 48:11) It is through this branch in America that this prophecy will have its fulfillment and the rest of Israel will be shown the light and saved.
+Jacob prophesied to his son Joseph in reference to his posterity: "For thou shalt be a light unto my people, to deliver them in the days of their captivity, from bondage; and to bring salvation unto them, when they are altogether bowed down under sin."
+(Genesis 48:11).
+It is through this branch in America that this prophecy will have its fulfillment and the rest of Israel will be shown the light and saved.

-Jesus taught the Nephites: "Then shall the work of the Father commence at that day even when this gosepl shall be preached among the remnant of this people.
-Verily, I say unto you, At that day shall the work of the Father commence among all the dispersed of my people." ( 3Nephi 10:4-5; See also 7:28-29)
+Jesus taught the Nephites: "... then shall the work of the Father commence, at that day even when this gospel shall be preached among the remnant of this people.
+Verily, I say unto you, At that day shall the work of the Father commence among all the dispersed of my people;" (III Nephi 10:4-5; see also III Nephi 7:28-29).